• English

 Board Members / Mission & Vision

-Interested in being a Board Member
+Becoming a Board Member

 The State Board of Physical Therapy Examiners was established in 1947 under Title 13, Health Occupations Article and its Rules and Regulations.

-The State Board of Physical Therapy Examiners members
+The State Board of Physical Therapy Examiners Members

 Karen Gordes, PT, PhD, DScPT, Chair